 Note: This model could also be fit with

 maximum likelihood instead of a two-step method.

-You can find examples for recursive models fit with sem in the “Structural models 2: Dependencies between endogenous variables” section of [SEM] intro 5 — Tour of models.
+You can find examples for recursive models fit with sem in the “Structural models: Dependencies between response variables” section of [SEM] intro 5 — Tour of models.

 Someone posed the following question: